Hank Thompson

 He was born Henry Thompson in Oklahoma City.
 He became the Kansas City Monarchs' hard-hitting star, playing infield and outfield.
 At 17, Thompson played right field in his first season with the Monarchs, batting around .300.
 The following year, in March, he was drafted into the Army.
 Thompson was a machine gunner with the 1695th Combat Engineers at the Battle of the Bulge.
 Sergeant Thompson was discharged on June 20, 1946, and returned to the Monarchs, who were capturing the league title.

 After winning the Negro American League pennant, the Monarchs faced the Negro National League’s Newark Eagles, led by Leon Day, Max Manning, Larry Doby, and Monte Irvin.
-During the seven-game series, Thompson hit .296 in a losing effort.
+During the seven-game Series, Thompson hit .296 in a losing effort.
 He possessed a powerful throwing arm and covered the outfield with grace.

 A few months later, Thompson was informed by the Monarchs’ traveling secretary that his contract, along with teammate Willard Brown, had been sold to the St. Louis Browns.
 On July 17, Thompson became the third Negro League player in the Major Leagues.
 He went hitless, with an error, as the Philadelphia A’s beat the Browns, 16-2.
-Thompson was with the Browns for a little over a month and hit only .256 in 78 at-bats, playing in 27 games, mainly at second base.
+Thompson was with the Browns for over a month and hit only .256 in 78 at-bats, playing in 27 games, mainly at second base.

 On August 23, he was released and rejoined the Monarchs through the 1948 season.
 In his last year with Kansas City, Thompson batted .375 with 56 RBIs in 267 at-bats.
 He finished third in the batting race behind future New York Giants star Artie Wilson’s .402 and the Chicago White Sox’ Bob Boyd’s .376.
 Thompson also led the Negro American League in steals with 20.
 On June 9, 1949, he married Maria Quesada of Havana in Brooklyn.